 What is Adderall?

-Adderall Addiction Treatment
+Understanding Adderall Addiction

 How Adderall Use Can Lead to Addiction

 The individual will become dependant on Adderall to get and maintain these positive feelings.
-In order to increase the effects of Adderall, a person may abuse it by crushing and snorting or injecting the substance.
-Although the initial effects may be stronger when Adderall is taken in one of these ways, the comedown is also more intense and the risk of overdose is greater.
+To increase the effects of Adderall, a person may abuse it by crushing and snorting or injecting the substance.
+Although the initial effects may be stronger when Adderall is taken in one of these ways, the comedown is also more intense, and the risk of overdose is greater.

 Risks of Adderall Abuse